carboncointrust/CarboncoinCore/doc/multiwallet-qt.md

 Two new classes have been implemented in two new .h/.cpp file pairs, with much of the functionality that was previously implemented in the CarboncoinGUI class moved over to these new classes.

-The two existing files most affected, by far, are carboncoingui.h and carboncoingui.cpp, as the CarboncoinGUI class will require some major retrofitting.
+The two existing files most affected, by far, are bitcoingui.h and bitcoingui.cpp, as the CarboncoinGUI class will require some major retrofitting.

-Only requiring some minor changes is carboncoin.cpp.
+Only requiring some minor changes is bitcoin.cpp.

-Finally, two new headers and source files will have to be added to carboncoin-qt.pro.
+Finally, two new headers and source files will have to be added to bitcoin-qt.pro.

 Changes to class CarboncoinGUI
 ---------------------------